sterlingdeng/job_runner/docs/design.md

 `running` can be transitioned to `stop` and `finished`.
 `stopped` and `finished` are terminal states, they cannot change after.

-We will store the commands in an in-memory map data structure like below
+We will store the jobs in an in-memory map data structure like below

 ```go
 type Store struct {